Leo Boix

 Leo Boix is an Argentine-British poet, translator and journalist based in the UK.
-He is the author of an English collection, Ballad of a Happy Immigrant (Chatto & Windus, 2021) and two Spanish collections, Un lugarpropio (2015) and Mar de noche (2017).
-Boix has won the Bart Wolffe Poetry Prize Award and the Keats-Shelley Prize for Poetry.
+He is the author of two English collections, Ballad of a Happy Immigrant (Chatto & Windus, 2021), a Poetry Book Society Wild Card Choice, and Southernmost: Sonnets (Chatto & Windus, 2025), shortlisted for the Forwards Prizes for Poetry 2026 in the Best Collection Category, and selected Poetry Book of the Year by The Guardian, The Daily Telegraph and The Week.
+He is the author of two Spanish collections, Un lugar propio (2015) and Mar de noche (2017).
+Boix is the editor and lead translator of Hemisferio Cuir: An Anthology of Young Queer Latina American Poetry (Fourteen Publishing, 2025), the first comprehensive bilingual anthology of queer poetry from Latin America.
+Boix has won the Bart Wolffe Poetry Prize Award, the Keats-Shelley Prize for Poetry and a Pen Award.
+He was elected a Fellow of the Royal Society of Literature in 2026.

 Biography

 Boix was born in Argentina and moved to the UK, aged twenty.

 Writing

 In 2021, Boix's debut English collection, Ballad of a Happy Immigrant (Chatto & Windus, 2021), was selected by the Poetry Book Society as Wild Card Choice for Summer.
-Boix’s poetry has been included in several anthologies such as Ten: Poets of the New Generation (Bloodaxe, 2017), Why Poetry?
+Boix's poetry has been included in several anthologies such as Ten: Poets of the New Generation (Bloodaxe, 2017), Why Poetry?
 (Verve Poetry Press, 2018), Un Nuevo Sol: British Latinx Writers (Flipped Eye, 2019), 100 Poems To Save The Earth (Seren, 2021) and The Best New British and Irish Poets Anthology 2019–2020 (The Black Group Press, 2021).
 His poetry was also published in magazines and journals such as Poetry, The Poetry Review, Modern Poetry in Translation, PNReview, The Rialto, Litro, Magma, Brittle Star, Letras Libres, South Bank Poetry, The Morning Star and The Laurel Review.

 He co-directs Invisible Presence, a scheme to nurture young Latinx poets in the UK.
 Boix received the Bart Wolffe Poetry Prize Award in 2018 and the Keats-Shelly Prize in 2019.
 Since 2021, he has been a mentor on the Ledbury Poetry Critics scheme as part of the Centre for New and International Writing, University of Liverpool.

 Boix was mentored on The Complete Works (poetry) poets of colour mentoring scheme initiated by Bernardine Evaristo to redress representational invisibility.
 The scheme (2007–2017) was directed by Dr Nathalie Teitler, during which time thirty poets were mentored.